alankent/magento2devbox-skeleton/README.md

   always 8080.
 You cannot run different containers at the same time using the same port numbers.

+* The recommended way to create and update projects is via Composer, a PHP package manager.
+Magento provides a Composer repository from which Magento (and extensions purchased from Magento Marketplace) can be downloaded.
+  Composer caches downloads for performance.
+Mounting the cache directory on your laptop is enabled by uncommenting the "~/.composer" volume mount in the `docker-compose.yml` file.
+This allows downloads to be shared betwen containers (e.g. on different projects).
+If you do not mount a directory, the cache will discarded when the container is removed.

 ### 3. Launch the Containers

-Launch the containers using:
+Launch the containers by changing to the project directory and then running:

     docker-compose up -d

+You can check what containers exist using

+    docker ps -a

 To get a bash prompt inside the web container, use

     docker-compose exec web bash

 You should see a shell prompt of `m2$`.

-You can check what containers exist using

-    docker ps -a
+If you are using the Git Bash window, you may see an error message saying you need to use `winpty`.
+In that case you must use the following command to create a bash prompt.

+    winpty docker-compose exec web bash

-### 4. Composer Configuration
+### 4. Install Magento

-The recommended way to create and update projects is via Composer, a PHP package manager.
-Magento provides a Composer repository from which Magento (and extensions purchased from Magento Marketplace) can be downloaded.

-Composer caches downloads for performance.
-Mounting the cache directory on your laptop is enabled by uncommenting the "~/.composer" volume mount in the `docker-compose.yml` file.
-This allows downloads to be shared betwen containers (e.g. on different projects).
-If you do not mount a directory, the cache will discarded when the container is removed.
+Next you need to install your Magento project inside the web container under the `/var/www/magento2` directory.
+(Apache is configured by default to use `magento2` as the document root.)
+There are multiple options here.

-The first time you run Composer, it may prompt you for a username and password.
+Note: The first time you run Composer in the following steps, it may prompt you for a username and password.
 Enter your 'public' and 'private' keys from http://marketplace.magento.com/, "My Profile", "Access keys" when prompoted.
 Be aware that an `auth.json` file holding your keys will be saved into `~/.composer/`.
 You may want to share the Composer downloaded files but have a different `auth.json` file per project by moving the `auth.json` file into your project's home directory (but not committing this file to git for security reasons).

-### 5. Install Magento

-Next you need to install your Magento project inside the web container under the `/var/www/magento2` directory.
-(Apache is configured by default to use `magento2` as the document root.)
-There are multiple options here.

 **Existing Project**

-If you have an existing project with all the source code already under `shared/www`, you can skip this section.
+If you have an existing project with all the source code already under `shared/www`, no additional configuration is needed.
 If you use volume mounting, the code will automatically be visible; if you use Unison, it will copy files on your laptop into the web container when Unison is started.
-No additional configuration is required.

-Note: If you decide to change the settings in `docker-composer.yml` after the containers have been created, you will need to remove the current containers and recreate them (including the database contents).
-This falls under the 'existing project' use case.
+Note: This case includes if you decide to change the settings in `docker-composer.yml` after the containers have been created.
+You will need to remove the current containers and recreate them (including the database contents).
 MAKE SURE THE SOURCE CODE IS UP TO DATE UNDER THE `shared/www` DIRECTORY BEFORE DELETING THE CONTAINERS TO MAKE SURE YOU DO NOT ACCIDENTALLY LOSE ANY OF YOUR WORK.

+    docker-compose kill
+    docker-compose rm
+    # Make changes to docker-compose.yml
+    docker-compose up -d

 **Creating a New Project with Composer**